 There are fantastic collectives such as Para Kore who are driving sustainability programs in our Māori communities, but it is still a long process ahead of us to divest ourselves of these unnecessarily wasteful practices.
 Yes, preserving our cultural practices is important — and that may well be where the answers lie for all of us.
 But it is equally important for others to recognise that many indigenous cultures are engaged in a struggle to maintain those cultural practices, and it is an ongoing struggle that is historically characterised and exacerbated by continued governmental oppression over indigenous rights, and also challenged by an often point blank refusal to address, or even acknowledge, the multi-generational damage delivered by the extraction of indigenous groups from their economic base.

-It’s important for me to say here that while I do believe solutions lie with indigenous approaches — if we are to turn to indigenous solutions then that should come with an acknowledgement of indigenous history, and support for the restoration of indigenous rights.
+It’s important for me to say here that while I do believe solutions lie with indigenous approaches — if we are to turn to indigenous solutions then that should come with an acknowledgment of indigenous history, and support for the restoration of indigenous rights.
 Anything less would be exploitative.

 We are tangata whenua — people of the land — the very word whenua holds the dual meaning of land and placenta.
 The further we get pulled into this urban cycle of high consumption, high expense, high toxicity and environmental damage, the further away we are pulled from our universal nurturing source — and I mean that in an environmental, spiritual, geographic, and cultural sense.
 So as you can see, resisting plastic is not just about fighting for our environment, it is also about fighting for my people, and our way of life.
 By restoring the mauri (life essence) of the environment, we enhance the mauri of the people.